htjonsson/unix-motif-viewklass-listview/README.md

-### GOAL : Create a nice looking listview, that is simple to use
+### Create a nice looking listview, that is simple to use
 - Using Motif/SGI ViewKit
 - That works similar to to listview in iOS
 - Use delegator pattern